Sarronnn/Datathon/README.md

 This README provides an overview of an exploratory data analysis (EDA) conducted on EPA contracts, focusing on identifying opportunities for small, woman-owned, and minority-owned businesses.
 The analysis leverages a dataset of EPA contracts to uncover patterns, trends, and insights that can guide businesses in navigating the government contracting landscape.
 ## Problem Statement:
 Task is to help small, women-owned, and minority-owned businesses secure Environmental Protection Agency (EPA) contract awards.
+Using descriptive and diagnostic analytics, we will analyze patterns in the potential total value of awards granted by the Environmental Protection Agency (EPA).

 ## Key Insights